Acts: Chapter 15

 (Verses 19-21)(NASB) “Therefore, it is my judgment that we do not cause trouble for those from the Gentiles who are turning to God, (20) but that we write to them that they abstain from things contaminated by idols, from acts of sexual immorality, from what has been strangled, and from blood.
 (21) For from ancient generations Moses has those who preach him in every city, since he is read in the synagogues every Sabbath.””

 The Greek word “parenochleo” is used for “trouble” in verse 19, and it is defined by Strong’s as “annoy.”
 (This Greek word is used nowhere else in the NT.)
 It was the “judgment” of James that the Gentiles should not be required to keep the “Law of Moses,” nor the rituals associated with it (i.e. circumcision).
-However, he determined that they should avoid (“abstain from”) 4 different things:
+However, James did tell the Gentiles that they should “abstain from” 4 “things.”
+(These “things” predated the Law, and “were held to be binding upon all mankind; while the Law, as such, was binding on Israel only” – Ellicott’s Commentary.)
+These 4 things were:

 1. Things contaminated (“polluted” – KJV) by idols